Tropical Storm Nigel strengthens, could be hurricane Monday

 The center of Tropical Storm Nigel was said to be about 990 miles northeast of the Lesser Antilles as it moved north-northwest at 13 mph.

-“Nigel is expected to become a major hurricane by the middle of the week, but will move toward the north and be a fish storm,” Max Defender 8 meteorologist Eric Stone said.
+“Nigel is expected to become a major hurricane by the middle of the week, but will move toward the north and be a fish storm,” Eric Stone, a meteorologist with Nexstar’s WFLA, said.
+A “fish storm” refers to a storm that doesn’t threaten land, but could cause problems for fishermen or along shipping routes.

-Meanwhile, the NHC is tracking another area of interest off the west coast of Africa.

-The NHC said this system currently has a 40% chance of development over the next seven days.
+The NHC said that system currently has a 40% chance of development over the next seven days.